jay-rogueprompt/ai-adversary-research/README.md

 Today I work in AI security.
 This repo is where that discipline gets pointed at adversary use of AI.

-I came to AI security from threat intelligence.
-Attribution is the part I kept.

 **More:** [rogue-prompt.com](https://rogue-prompt.com) · [Substack](https://rogueprompt.substack.com) · [LinkedIn](https://www.linkedin.com/in/jayd-rogueprompt)

 > _All opinions are my own and do not reflect my employer._